Fissures in the global order mean both risks and opportunities

 Prime Minister Trudeau should have followed AMLO’s lead.
 People in Canada ought to demand that Trudeau, and any subsequent prime minister, engage in active blockade-breaking and boycott any future SOAs that exclude Cuba, Nicaragua, or Venezuela, or any combination of the three.
 Such measures could benefit both the peoples of each of these countries and the rest of the hemisphere.

 Ukraine is at the centre of a superpower proxy war

-Framing Russian aggression as a disastrous escalation in a long-term proxy war is necessary both to accurately make sense of how and why this cataclysm is unfolding, and to underscore the urgency of building an anti-war movement inside NATO countries.
+Framing Russian aggression as a disastrous escalation in a long-term proxy war is necessary both to accurately make sense of how and why this cataclysm is unfolding.
 For peace to be achieved, people living in NATO states first have to understand the role our governments have played in setting the stage for Russia’s brutal attack.

 China in the world

 China’s position in the world system is a crucial aspect of the friction between the nation and Western countries like Canada and the United States.
 It’s important, therefore, for people who want to alleviate these tensions—and keep them from devolving into a hot war—to understand China’s role in the global economic and political system, writes CD columnist Greg Shupak.

 Solidarity with Cuba more crucial than ever